javelinsoft/PowerShell-Encoded-Commands-Tool/README.md

-# PowerShell-Encoded-Commands-Tool
-PowerShell Encoded Commands Tool
+# PowerShell Encoded Commands Tool

-# Tutorial: Running PowerShell EncodedCommands
+The PowerShell Encoded Commands Tool is a web-based utility designed to simplify the encoding and decoding of PowerShell commands using the EncodedCommand technique.
+This technique involves converting PowerShell commands into a base64-encoded format, making them less susceptible to detection and modification.

 ## Prerequisites: